 Module 8: Search Campaign Expansion

-The last module focuses on expanding to search ads once you have a winning product, and creating a search ad for brandability purposes (which includes a “limited” offer to entice prospects to take advantage of).
+The last module focuses on expanding to search ads when you have a certain search term that is converting, and creating a search ad for brandability purposes (which includes a “limited” offer to entice prospects to take advantage of).
 It’s a super short section with only two videos overall, and I find that niche-specific stores have a better chance of performing well with branding-type search ads; I’d say it’s entirely up to you whether or not you wish to set one up if you run a general store.

 30 Day Money Back Guarantee